Guide to supplementary reason codes

 Conduct an enhanced supplementary eye examination when you deem it clinically appropriate to support the care of the patient.

-4.2 - Follow-up / repeat procedures (with dilation and not associated with glaucoma)
+4.2 – Follow-up / Repeat Procedures (with dilation and not associated with glaucoma)

-4.3 - Suspect glaucoma (with dilation)
+4.3 – Suspect Glaucoma (with dilation)

-4.5 - Anterior eye condition (with dilation)
+4.5 – Anterior Eye Condition (with dilation)

-Use this code when facilitating the cycloplegic refraction of a child aged under 16 referred from the hospital eye service.
+To facilitate the cycloplegic refraction of a child aged under 16 referred from the hospital eye service.
 The supplementary eye examination must include an internal and external examination of the eye.

-4.7 - Post-operative cataract examination (with dilation)
+4.7 – Post-Operative Cataract Examination (with dilation)

-4.8 - Unscheduled appointment (with dilation)
+4.8 – Unscheduled Appointment (with dilation)

-Use this code for a supplementary eye examination for a patient who presents with symptoms for an unscheduled visit within the normal interval between primary eye examinations.
-Dilation will be required.
+This code is to be used for a supplementary eye examination for a patient who presents with symptoms for an unscheduled appointment within the normal interval between primary eye examinations, and which requires dilation.

 5.0 – First Specialist Supplementary Eye Examination Appointment

-This code is to be used for the first specialist supplementary eye examination of a patient who receives any Stage 2 treatment as specified in PCA(O)2025(04), Annex C. An episode of care at Stage 2 is defined as being complete when the condition:
+An episode of care at Stage 2 is defined as being complete when the condition:

 • has been resolved successfully;

-• steps down to Stage 1 on the Treatment Ladder
+• steps down to Stage 1 treatment.

-5.1 – Second Or Subsequent Specialist Supplementary Eye Examination Appointment
+5.1 – Second Or Subsequent Specialist Supplementary Eye Examination Appointment (or where onward referral to an ophthalmic hospital or a General Practitioner is required)

 This code is to be used in the following circumstances: